davidsev/owlbear-token-anonymizer/static/store.md

 ### Other

 - The code is on [GitHub](https://github.com/davidsev/owlbear-aoe)
-- You can post issues there, and stuck questions / feature requests in the discussion there.
+- You can post issues there, and stick questions / feature requests in the discussion there.